The tension between modern retailers and consumer product makers has intensified, with the latter flatly turning down a renewed

 demand for higher margins from the likes of Future Group, Reliance Retail and Aditya Birla Group’s More.

-With a spate of contracts up for renewal in January, about 10 fast moving consumer goods (FMCG) companies have ruled out higher margins, accusing big retailers of pushing their own labels at the expense of their established brands and not
+With a spate of contracts up for renewal in January, about 10 fast moving consumer goods (FMCG) companies have ruled out higher margins, accusing big retailers of pushing their own labels at the expense of their established brands and not meeting the sales and expansion targets as per the contracts.

 “Modern retail today is not offering us the kind of throughput to demand such margins.
 Also it doesn’t help us when retailers promote their own labels and competing brands at our expense,” said Hoshedar K Press of Godrej Consumer Products (GCPL).